 Most rugs can be machine washed at home, but this depends on the capacity of your machine, so you’ll need to check the specification against the weight of rug.
 Providing the machine is large enough, you’ll need to take a few steps before bunging a hairy, muddy, manure-stained rug into the same machine you wash your own favourite items of clothing, if you don’t have the luxury of a second machine for the horsey kit.

 To protect your rug, remove any detergent build-up from your dispenser, and select a gentle delicate cycle.
 Do not use regular detergent or fabric conditioner as these may compromise the laminate waterproofing of the rug.
-Instead choose one for washing delicates, or a recommended rug cleaning product, such as Nikwax Tech Wash-in Cleaner or Nikwax Rug Wash, which are designed to revitalise waterproofing.
+Instead choose one for washing delicates, or a recommended rug cleaning product, such as Nikwax Tech Wash-in Cleaner (available on Amazon) or Nikwax Rug Wash, which are designed to revitalise waterproofing.

 Hang the rug up to dry, rather than tumble-drying.